 Five companies representing 73% of NAV is not a diversified fund โ it's a high-conviction bet on a very specific corner of the late-stage private market.
 Understanding the concentration is critical before buying at a NAV premium.

-SpaceX IPO Risk
+SpaceX IPO Execution

 AI Model Commoditization